Wondering about your virginity or what it means to be a virgin? You're not alone - journeying into the world of sex is a big decision for anyone.

 The average age of first (heterosexual) intercourse is 16 in the UK.
 It was 21 in the 1950s.

 If you've had sex - then you are no longer a virgin.
-Even if the penis was only inside the vagina for a second, and even if you didn't come.
+In the case of heterosexual sex, even if the penis was only inside the vagina for a second, and even if you didn't come.

 Nor does the presence of our hymen tell if we're a virgin.
 Our hymen can break long before we've had sex, and some hymens don't break even after penetrative intercourse.